 Apply Crackle Medium

 - Apply a thin layer of crackle medium.
-You can dry this with a heat tool, but it also dries very fast so it’s not usually necessary.
+You can dry this with a heat tool, but it also dries very fast so it's not usually necessary.
 Crackle medium is readily available at craft and hobby stores.
-You can also use Elmer’s Glue All as a crackle medium.
-It is not quite as effective as my purchased crackle medium, but it works.
-I will write about using it as a crackle medium in another post.
+You can also use Elmer's Glue-All as a crackle medium.
+Here is the tutorial on using Elmer's Glue-All instead of crackle medium.

 Apply a Top Coat of Paint